Mtanaka77/SIESTA_4.1_on_Vector_and_Parallel_Clusters/README.md

 The microwaves by THz ranges are simulated with the SIEATE-4.1 code.
 The water below the zero degree Celsius is frozen and stands still for 10 GHz (Ref.
-5), while the water in 5 THz below the zero Celsius reacts to the electric field and the temperature rises at far-infrared radiation (Ref.
+5), while the water in 5 THz below the zero Celsius reacts to the electric field and the temperature rises at far-infrared radiations (Ref.
 6).

 ### Generic Parallel SIESTA Code ###